TuurvdHave/OsimPipeline/README.md

 			- Externalloads file: ExternalLoads.xml
 			- SO setup: SO_generic.xml
 			- Joint contact forces analyses: JRA_generic.xml
+Step 3: Adapt the params.json file with a text editor.
+The "osim_path" should refer to intallation folder of your OpenSim.
+The other lines should be adapted to the information of your project.
-Step 3: run the matlab code Run_all.m
+Step 4: run the matlab code Run_all.m
-Step 4: Install the reporting app by double clicking on the Patients Display (Matlab App Installer).
+Step 5: Install the reporting app by double clicking on the Patients Display (Matlab App Installer).
 After installation, you should be able to see the app in matlab in the tab "app"
-Step 5: Run the reporting app and import your own data.
+Step 6: Run the reporting app and import your own data.